Indian shares dip a day after cabinet reshuffle; TCS earnings in focus

 "IT companies are expected to announce robust earnings but we might see some correction if there are any shortfalls in their results as expectations from the sector are very high."

-Shares of Zomato’s majority owner Info Edge (India) Ltd rose about 2.8%.
-The food delivery startup will price its 93.75 billion rupees ($1.25 billion) initial public offering (IPO) at 72 to 76 rupees per share, with the issue set to open for subscription from July 14 to 16.
+Shares of Zomato's majority owner Info Edge (India) Ltd (INED.NS) rose about 2.8%.
+The food delivery startup will price its 93.75 billion rupees ($1.25 billion) initial public offering (IPO) at 72 to 76 rupees per share, with the issue set to open for subscription from July 14 to 16. read more

 Investors' focus is on software services heavyweight TCS' June-quarter earnings.
 Analysts anticipate a rise in its first-quarter profit as the COVID-19 crisis ramped up demand for its digital services.

-Fourteen banks in the country, including top lender State Bank of India, were fined between 50 million and 200 million rupees on Wednesday by the Indian central bank.
-The Nifty Bank index was down 0.23% at 0506 GMT.
+Fourteen banks in the country, including top lender State Bank of India (SBI.NS), were fined between 50 million and 200 million rupees on Wednesday by the Indian central bank.
+The Nifty Bank index (.NSEBANK) was down 0.23% at 0506 GMT.

 ($1 = 74.7910 Indian rupees)